Creating value through internal models

 Under the Solvency II regulatory framework, an insurer’s internal risk model is at the heart of its risk and capital evaluation and will therefore be a key input to a wide range of business and strategic decisions.
 The validation process for these internal models is also critical if the model is to be considered credible by business decision makers.

 However, according to the UK Prudential Regulation Authority (PRA) and recent surveys, while insurance companies are generally producing a lot of good evidence to support the validation of models, there are a number of outstanding questions about how to embed these internal models in the company’s decision making, get the right visibility at board level and build trust in models through a well-focused/cost-effective validation framework.

 The Internal Model Industry Forum (IMIF) has been set up to tackle these questions and produce an industry view of the current level of maturity and best practices around the use and validation of internal models.

-Co-ordinated by IRM, the IMIF includes senior risk and capital professionals (CROs, head of risks, head of model validation or capital) as well as other relevant stakeholders including the PRA, other industry associations and the key consultancy firms.
+The IMIF includes senior risk and capital professionals (CROs, head of risks, head of model validation or capital) as well as other relevant stakeholders including the PRA, other industry associations and the key consultancy firms.

-The Forum was founded in 2014 by Jose Morago during his time as IRM Chairman.
+The Forum was founded in 2014 by Jose Morago during his time as Chairman.
 It is now led by Phil Whittingham, Head of Model Validation and Risk Governance at XL Catlin.
 Phil can be contacted at email@example.com

 Membership of the Forum is open to anyone working in the field of risk modelling for insurers.
 You do not have to be member of IRM.
-If you would like to join the Forum or you have any other questions then please contact IRM's Director of Corporate Relations Carolyn Williams:
+If you would like to join the Forum or you have any other questions then please contact our Director of Corporate Relations Carolyn Williams:

 +44 (0)20 7709 9808